 While research on the potential benefits of avocado oil is still in the animal-testing phase, current data suggests that it has the potential to provide the following benefits:

-Avocado oil is low in LDL, or “bad,” cholesterol, and high in HDL, or “good,” cholesterol.
-HDL cholesterol helps your body eliminate LDL cholesterol, which has been linked to strokes as well as to heart and artery diseases.
+Avocado oil is a good source of monounsaturated fat which has been linked to reducing LDL cholesterol and increasing HDL cholesterol.
+LDL cholesterol has been linked to strokes as well as to heart and artery diseases.

 Lower Blood Pressure

 Similar to olive oil, avocado oil has a high amount of oleic acid, which has been shown to lower blood pressure.